espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Glimmering Missive.md

 **Activate** 2 envision, Interact

 A glimmering missive sparkles as you compose it.
 When activated, it explodes, disintegrating into a shower of multicolored motes in a 10 foot burst from a corner of the missive's space.
 Creatures in the area are covered in sparkling dust that remains luminous for 1 hour.
-Visible creatures can't be [[Concealed]] while covered by the luminous dust; any [[Invisible]] creatures are concealed while covered in the luminous dust, rather than being undetected.
+Visible creatures can't be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] while covered by the luminous dust; any [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]] creatures are concealed while covered in the luminous dust, rather than being undetected.